HNRobert/Click-to-JumpaJump/README.md

 - A Computer (PC or Mac, use the one you are familiar with)
 - A RPi (it could be replaced by anything on which you can control a cable's voltage level output, while the code also has to be changed slightly) connected to your computer through network, meanwhile get its ip address, as well as yor personal computer's (within the same LAN).
-- Some lead (wire, any conductor), conductive sucker (or any piece of conductor which could stick on your mobile phone screen), PC817 Photo-Coupler IC, a shell to assemble the above three(optional), electric resistance (≈500Ω), light-emitting diodes(optional, it just indicates the working status of touching system) 【x1 each per auto-touch-screen set (That's gotta be cooler)】
+- Some lead (wire, any conductor, I prefer dupont lines), conductive sucker (or any piece of conductor which could stick on your mobile phone screen), PC817 Photo-Coupler IC (to isolate microcurrents), a shell to assemble the above three(optional), electric resistance (≈500Ω), light-emitting diodes(optional, it just indicates the working status of touching system) **【x1 each per auto-touch-screen set (That's gotta be cooler)】**

 ### How Exact is it